Derrick Brooks: Tampa Bay exit and retirement

 On February 25, 2009, the Buccaneers released Brooks.
 He was one of five veterans that the Bucs released on that day.
 The others were wide receivers Joey Galloway and Ike Hilliard, running back Warrick Dunn and linebacker Cato June.
-The Bucs had previously fired Head Coach Jon Gruden and General Manager Bruce Allen and were looking to build a younger team under the likes of Raheem Morris and Mark Dominik.
+The Bucs had previously fired head coach Jon Gruden and general manager Bruce Allen and were looking to build a younger team under the likes of Raheem Morris and Mark Dominik.
 Brooks never missed a game in his 14 years in Tampa Bay, a total of 224 consecutive games.
 He was the starting weakside linebacker for the last 208 of those games, an NFL record for that position and the second-longest consecutive start streak for any linebacker in NFL history.

 After spending all of the 2009 season as a free agent, Brooks officially announced his retirement on August 11, 2010.

 On January 10, 2014, Brooks was named among the 15 modern-era Pro Football Hall of Fame finalists.
-Former Buccaneers safety John Lynch (who was Brooks' teammate from 1995 to 2003) and former Buccaneers head coach Tony Dungy (who coached Brooks from 1996 to 2001) were also finalists.
+Former Buccaneers safety John Lynch (who was Brooks's teammate from 1995 to 2003) and former Buccaneers head coach Tony Dungy (who coached Brooks from 1996 to 2001) were also finalists.
 On February 1, Brooks was elected to the Hall of Fame in his first year of eligibility.
-He is the third Hall of Famer to have earned his credentials primarily as a Buc, the others being Lee Roy Selmon and Warren Sapp (Brooks' teammate from 1995 to 2003).
+He is the third Hall of Famer to have earned his credentials primarily as a Buccaneer, the others being Lee Roy Selmon and Warren Sapp (Brooks's teammate from 1995 to 2003).